A new law to regulate the online retail industry of China

 The struggles of the e-commerce sector

 Moreover, the daigou – traveling shopping agents who buy luxury goods from overseas for resale in China – had been receiving more and more attention from the officials.
 The issue with daigou?
 Not only do daigou sellers avoid paying taxes, but their business often also goes undocumented and is often trust-based.
-Whether luxury goods, food supplements or baby formulas, neither the shoppers or sellers possessed any rights with this purchase method.
-It’s not uncommon for daigou agents to cheat customers by selling them counterfeit products
+Whether luxury goods, food supplements, or baby formulas, neither the shoppers nor sellers possessed any rights with this purchase method.
+It is not uncommon for daigou agents to cheat customers by selling them counterfeit products

 New law to regulate e-commerce

-The e-commerce law, which was first proposed in August of 2018, aims to „regulate e-commerce conduct” and „to promote the sustainable and healthy development of e-commerce “.
-Thus, it’s mainly seen as a positive development for the entire e-tailing sector.
+The e-commerce law, which was first proposed in August of 2018, aims to “regulate e-commerce conduct” and “to promote the sustainable and healthy development of e-commerce “.
+Thus, it is mainly seen as a positive development for the entire e-tailing sector.

-The news are positive for luxury brands hoping to sell more of their pricy items.
-For example, the new law raises tax exemption limit for cross-border purchases.
-The limit of a single transaction will be increased from 2,000 yuan to 5,000 yuan.
-The annual purchase amount increasing from 20,000 yuan to 26,000 yuan.
-Cross-border purchases under new law will be exempt from duties and receive a 30% discount on consumption tax and VAT.
+The news is positive for luxury brands hoping to sell more of their pricy items.
+For example, the new law raises the tax exemption limit for cross-border purchases.
+The limit of a single transaction will be increased from RMB 2,000 to RMB 5,000.
+The annual purchase amount increasing from RMB 20,000 to RMB 26,000.
+Cross-border purchases under the new law will be exempt from duties and will receive a 30 percent discount on consumption tax and VAT.

 For large operators, e.g. JD.com and Alibaba, the new regulations will be easy to comply with.
 However, smaller e-commerce platforms with fewer resources and assets, the rulings may be harder to follow and will thus be put at a disadvantage, directly influencing their growth in the domestic market. ‘